kschuler/ling001/index.md

 > We will regrade your exam if you make a formal regrade request via Canvas within the regrading window.

 **I missed or failed an exam.
 What can I do to make it up?**
 > Nothing.
 We don't allow make-up exams or retakes.
-However, we drop your lowest exam score, so this shouldn't be a problem.
+However, we drop your lowest exam score, so you can still do well in the class.
 Just make sure it doesn't happen more than once!

 **Can I turn in my language journal late?**
 > Yes, but there is a 5 point per day late penalty.